Violevo/Fortnite-Drop-Calculator/README.md

 ## Setup
 - Extract Zip File
-- Open the "Index.html" file in a web browser
+- Open the "Index.html" or "portable.html" file in a web browser
 - adjust the battle bus path to match in game
 - place marker on required drop location